bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 }
 ```

 Application written in react-native is build like any other android application, but react-native packages are added in real time and it is specified here.
 You may write any native code and link it here, but you have to add it as `ReactPackage` and initialize it in `getPackages` method.
-Will need two files: package and module.
+Will need two files: _package_ and _module_.

 First create package file that implements `com.facebook.react.ReactPackage` interface.
 It's got three methods and it's basic implementation looks like this: